 Special Sessions and Forums

-Special Sessions and Forums are supported with wired high-speed Internet access, a video projector compatible with Windows and Mac platforms, a microphone, speakers, and a screen.
-Presenters who need a laptop or tablet for their session(s) are required to bring their own.
-The League does not provide this equipment or associated adapters.
+Special Sessions and Forums are supported with wired high-speed Internet access, a video projector (with HDMI and VGA connectors) compatible with Windows and Mac platforms, a microphone, speakers, and a screen.
+Presenters who need a laptop/tablet or an adapter other than those mentioned above for their session(s) are required to bring their own.
+The League does not provide this equipment.
 (Presenters who need to rent equipment/adapters from the AV company will be charged a fee; availability is not guaranteed.)

 Presenters are responsible for ensuring that presenter-provided equipment connects and functions with the equipment provided by conference organizers.
 Presenters assume full responsibility for the technical requirements of custom setups, as well as the security and operation of their own equipment.